Into The Fire

 He sells memberships at a gym in Brentwood which is where I met him.
 He seems to have resigned himself, at this young age to selling gym memberships and anything else where he can make a buck, but he made it clear to me that he’s given up on firefighting.
 Nobody will hire him.

 He’s young and that may have to do with it.
 Fire Departments are often looking for slightly older and more mature candidates, but he didn’t seem immature to me.
-I even noticed how many times I had used curse words when it became apparent that he wasn’t using any at all!
-He’s a white guy, very well built and about 6 feet tall.
-He sure seemed to me to be a guy who knew what the road to firefighting was all about; knew it all too well even, and unfortunately he’s one of the “fallen”.
+He was well spoken and seemed like a pretty likable guy.
+He was very well built, stood about 6 feet tall, and sure seemed to me to be a guy who knew what the road to firefighting was all about; knew it all too well even, and unfortunately he’s one of the “fallen”.